While visiting teaching today,

 I think Dad was kind of hurt that I didn't

-to do my hair any more,
+want him to do my hair any more,

 but I can hear in my mind Mom saying,